petrurey/Evolutionary-Art-Web-App/README.md

 ### ⭐ flowerFractal.js

 This script uses trigonomertry to create beautiful "flower" looking recursive shapes.
-I got inspired from [this tutorial](https://www.youtube.com/watch?v=ymmtEgp0Tuc&t=2s&ab_channel=Frankslaboratory) and converted the code to work with the oCanvas library.
+I got inspired from [this tutorial](https://www.youtube.com/watch?v=ymmtEgp0Tuc&t=2s&ab_channel=Frankslaboratory) and converted the code to work with the oCanvas library and further inputs.

 ### ⭐ fractalFunctions.js